 – Exercising often releases a chemical known as dopamine in our body, which is often responsible for making us feel good.
 So, if you want to manage stress, exercise regularly.

-– Eat healthy and abstain from alcohol or drug abuse.
+– Eat healthily and abstain from alcohol or drug abuse.

 – Stay in touch with positive people that will always encourage you always to keep your heads up.